sithmartyr/jk2PRO_legacy/README.md

 Daggo & ouned for a few bugs that I ran into.
 Thanks go to Boothand for helping me fix the client 0 bugs.

-Kairos, Source, Leviticus, Daggo, miso, visitor & eternal for testing thus far.
+Kairos, Source, Leviticus, Daggo, miso, visitor, Acrobat, Smoo & eternal for testing thus far.